imosmdrk58/Mnt/setup.md

 ```

 This configuration:
-- Uses the correct `@vercel/node` builder for serverless functions
+- Builds static files from `dist/public` (where Vite outputs frontend files)
-- Builds both the server and static files properly
+- Uses the built server file `dist/index.js` as the serverless function
-- Routes API calls (`/api/*`) to your Express server
+- Routes API calls (`/api/*`) to the server function
-- Serves static files from the `dist` directory
+- Serves static files from the correct directory structure
-- Includes the frontend build files in the server function
+- Matches the project's build output exactly

 #### Step 5: Redeploy with Environment Variables